-Preface from “Images of Haste – Ministers of Fear” – [ unpublished MS by Ronnie Bray]
+This page largely includes the Preface from “Images of Haste – Ministers of Fear” – [unpublished by Ronnie Bray]

 In an age that takes a certain pride in its tolerance and respect, it is something of a tragedy that this unashamedly apologetic work is necessary.
 Succeeding generations of Latter-day Saints have explained themselves, their doctrine, practice, teaching, and history to armies of hostile critics.
 Have they listened?
 There is no evidence that they have.
 The shelves of Christian bookshops groan under a welter of anti-Mormon materials.
 The purpose of these materials is to strike at the foundation of the Restored Gospel.
 The ultimate aim is the discomfiture and destruction of The Church of Jesus Christ of Latter-day Saints.
 Apart from this objective being unattainable, it is darkly grim in its essence.
 That a Christian ministry should be engaged in no better pursuit than destructive attacks on another Christian group is an extreme tragedy.

 The Church grows from strength to strength.
 Much of this growth it owes to the very forces that seek to weaken it.
 Persecution to convince the persecuted that they are right in their belief system.
 It serves to entrench the harried in their positions with greater determination.
 Disagreeing with a particular religious belief is not persecution, or all would be persecuted.
 Persecution is any activity that is intended to cause harm to another.
 The harm intended may be to a reputation.
 This is in order that it becomes difficult to take the maligned reputation seriously, or to reduce the person so travestied to a joke which makes it unlikely that his or her claims will be taken seriously enough to be even listened to.
 Persecution does not address itself to scientific description.
 Rather it distorts science - usually history - to present an image which, it is claimed with gravamen, represents the reality of the subject.